kubernetes/community/contributors/design-proposals/node/topology-manager.md

 ## Non-Goals

 - _Inter-device connectivity:_ Decide device assignments based on direct
   device interconnects.
-This issue can be separated from NUMA node locality.
-Inter-device topology can be considered entirely within the scope of the Device Manager, after which it can emit possible NUMA affinities.
+This issue can be separated from socket locality.
+Inter-device topology can be considered entirely within the scope of the Device Manager, after which it can emit possible socket affinities.
 The policy to reach that decision can start simple and iterate to include support for arbitrary inter-device graphs.
 - _HugePages:_ This proposal assumes that pre-allocated HugePages are spread among the available NUMA nodes in the system.
 We further assume